khatbahusain/dentabot/README.md

 # dentabot

-A chatbot built with Rasa
+- A simple chatbot built with Rasa